knuckleswtf/scribe/docs/contributing.md

 ..
 Note::  Avoid tests that make assertions on the generated HTML or Markdown output.
 It's a very unreliable testing approach.
 Instead assert on structured, consistent data like the parsed route output and Postman collection.
 ```

+## Linting
+We use [PHPStan](https://github.com/phpstan/phpstan) for static analysis (ie to check the code for possible runtme errors wihtout executing it).

+You can run the checks by running `composer lint`.

+If any errors are reported, you should normally fix the offending code.
+However, there are scenarios where we can't avoid some errors (for instance, due to Laravel's "magic").
+In such cases, add an exception to the `phpstan.neon` file, following the examples you already see there.

 ## Making pull requests
 ```eval_rst
 ..
 Important:: If your code changes how the generated documentation looks, please include "before" and "after" screenshots in your pull request.
 This will help the maintainers easily see the changes.